 If you visit a Chinese medicine practitioner for your anxiety, you will be asked about your sleep, digestion, elimination, temperature, thirst, and many other aspects of your health.
 Anxiety and all other disease patterns are never just isolated to one system of the body.
 They can manifest in many systems at once, and are best treated by improving function across many systems.

 Chinese medicine is a directional medicine, meaning that it classifies diseases and treatment according to direction.
 Anxiety has an upward and outward movement in the body, and is therefore treated with acupuncture and herbal formulas that encourage downward, inward movement.
 The sedative medications that mainstream medicine has developed for anxiety also move energy down and in, but in a forceful way.
 Chinese medicine works to support the body’s own healing response by enhancing the downward, inward physical functions that are inherent to the body, such as digestion and sleep.
-Alexandra helps her clients by using acupuncture, herbal formulas, lifestyle counseling, and qigong exercises to increase the restorative efficacy of sleep and digestion, as well as respiration, elimination, and circulation.
+Acupuncturists help their clients by using acupuncture, herbal formulas, lifestyle counseling, and qigong exercises to increase the restorative efficacy of sleep and digestion, as well as respiration, elimination, and circulation.
 This counters the upward, outward directionality of anxiety, thereby grounding and securing the body’s life force.

 Using a Body-based Approach